margo/spec-draft/Margo Edge Interoperability Standard.md

 # Introduction

 The Margo Edge Interoperability Standard addresses the escalating complexity of managing heterogeneous edge computing environments in industrial automation.
 As manufacturing facilities increasingly deploy compute devices and applications from multiple vendors, organizations encounter significant challenges in lifecycle management, workload orchestration, and operational scalability.
 This specification establishes a comprehensive framework for seamless interoperability between edge devices, applications, and fleet management systems through standardized APIs, security protocols, and deployment mechanisms.
 By defining common approaches for application packaging, device onboarding, workload observability, and fleet management, Margo enables organizations to deploy, scale, and operate complex multi-vendor edge environments efficiently while reducing integration barriers and accelerating digital transformation initiatives.
+This open standard, hosted by the Linux Foundation, provides the technical foundation for building interoperable industrial edge ecosystems that support current and future technological requirements.

 ## What is Margo?